 Visit the blog for full information.

 “when a stranger sojourns with you in your land, you shall not do (the stranger) wrong.
 The stranger who sojourns with you shall be to you as the native among you, and you shall love (the stranger) as yourself; for you were strangers in the land of Egypt.”

-CPT's Borderlands project is on hold while we work toward sufficient staffing needed to continue.
+CPT's Borderlands project is suspended while we work toward sufficient staffing needed to continue.

 Every summer in southern Arizona, 200-350 migrants lose their lives as they attempt to cross the Arizona/Sonora border region.
-Since 1998, over 3000 men, women, and children have lost their lives attempting to cross the US/Mexico border.
+Many thousands of men, women, and children have lost their lives attempting to cross the US/Mexico border.